 - Re-run the configuration program to generate a new configuration file, based on the existing configuration.
-Refer to Section 10.2. - Add NCL commands to, or edit existing NCL commands in, the available user NCL script files.
+Refer to Section 10.2, "Using the Configuration Program". - Add NCL commands to, or edit existing NCL commands in, the available user NCL script files.
 The NCL commands in these files are executed in addition to the NCL commands executed by the startup script.
-Refer to Section 10.3. - Enter NCL commands to dynamically change the configuration.
-Refer to Section 10.4. - Discard the current configuration data entirely and create a new configuration.
-This method is detailed in Section 10.5.
+Refer to Section 10.3, "Editing the User NCL Script Files". - Enter NCL commands to dynamically change the configuration.
+Refer to Section 10.4, "Modifying a Configuration Dynamically". - Discard the current configuration data entirely and create a new configuration.
+This method is detailed in Section 10.5, "Discarding a Configuration".